mc706/software_fundamentals/WORD_PROBLEMS.md

 * Output the Numbers from 1 to N
 * If the number is evenly divisble by 3, instead of the number, output "Fizz"
 * If the number is evenly divisible by 5, instead of the number output "Buzz"
-* IF the number is both divisible by 3 and 5, instead output Buzz
+* IF the number is both divisible by 3 and 5, instead output "FizzBuzz"